“In many ways, relationships are like real estate.

 How It Works: Fixer-upper relationships happen when you aren’t willing to let the right one come to you.
 The universe will never send you a fixer-upper.
 Assess the home you currently live in.
 Are you always fixing it, making improvements, and over-extended financially?
 Do you even like your home?
 These answers are reflective of what your relationship is like.
 Write your honest assessment in your journal.
 When you look back at what you wrote you will see the wisdom in this. ~ Linda Deir

 Is your relationship a fixer-upper?
-Talk with your Spirit Guide Angels like I do?
+Talk with your Spirit Guides and Angels like I do?
 Angel Coaching with Linda guidance from “those” who know you best!